chiragsakhuja/lc3tools/docs/UPGRADE1.md

 for details on usage.

 ### Output Checking
-Output is now accessible to each test case through the `lc3::sim::getOutput` function rather than hidden behind the `VERIFY_OUTPUT`-style macros.
+Output is now accessible to each test case through the `Tester::getOutput` function rather than hidden behind the `VERIFY_OUTPUT`-style macros.
 The API provides some new string manipulation functions, detailed in [this section of the API document](API.md#string-manipulation-and-comparison), as well as an explicit `clearOutput` function, that provide all the functionality, and more, of API_VER 1.
+See the samples at `src/test/tests/samples` for details on usage.

 ### Verification Checks
 Verification is no longer performed by the `VERIFY`-style macros, which obscured functionality and made strict assumptions about point distributions.
 Instead, the provided `Tester` object has a single `verify` function, documented in [this section of the API document](API.md#tester).
-It is provided a condition that should be satisfied, as well as how many points are added if the condition is true.
+The `verify` function is provided a condition that should be satisfied, as well as the number of points that are added if the condition is true.
 Additionally, the `verify` function is provided a message to be outputted in the report.
 See the samples at `src/test/tests/samples` for details on usage.

 ### New Functionality
 Finally, some new functionality is provided in API_VER 2.

-*  A new set of string manipulation functions that help facilitate output checking.
+*  A new set of string manipulation functions, such as fuzzy matching, that help facilitate output verification.
 * `setBreakpoint` and `removeBreakpoint` functions that will pause execution as soon as the PC reaches a breakpointed address.
 * An `output` function that allows the instructor to add useful messages to the